Aircraft Engineering BEng (Hons)

 - Full-time

-- You will also undertake case studies and individual assignments, group work, project work and directed study
+- You will undertake case studies and individual assignments, group work, project work and directed study

 How long will my course last?